Laknavi Kofta Curry

 - 2 tbsp melon or sunflower seeds

 - ½ - ¾ tsp salt

 - 2 tbsp fresh chopped coriander

 - Add rest of the ingredients for the koftas and mix well.

-- Grease your hands with oil.Take about a tablespoonful of the mixture and make into oval shapes or round.
+- Grease your hands with oil.Take about a teaspoonful of the mixture and make them into oval shapes or round.

 - Heat the oil for frying over medium heat.
 When it is ready, fry the koftas till they appear light brown in colour.
 Keep them on the side till required.

-- Process the cashew nuts, poppy seeds and pumpkin seeds into a coarse powder.
+- Process the cashew nuts, poppy seeds and sunflower/melon seeds into a coarse powder.

-- Heat ghee in a wide pan.
+- Heat ghee and oil in a wide pan.
 When it is hot, add the onion paste and stir fry till it begins to turn slightly brown.

 - Add the garlic paste and stir fry for a few seconds.